fommil/fpmortals/manuscript/wip.md

 There are two problems with `InvariantApplicative` and `InvariantAlt`:

-1.  they only support products of four fields and coproducts of four entries
+1.  they only support products of four fields and coproducts of four entries.
-2.  there is a **lot** of boilerplate at the use site
+2.  there is a **lot** of boilerplate on the data type companions.

 In this final section about `scalaz-deriving` we will solve both problems.